MicahBrun/Continuous-Complex-Valued-Cellular-Automata/README.md

 In the frequency demain, via the convolution theorem, this becomes:
 $$\tilde{\psi}(t + \Delta t) = \mathrm{exp}(-i \Delta t ~ \tilde{h}) \tilde{\psi}(t) $$

 If $h$ is a real valued function, than the operator $h*$ is hermition.
 This fact means that $\mathrm{exp}(-i \Delta t ~ h *)$ is a unitary operator.
-This fact means that the total square magnitude (probability density in quantum mechanics) of the space is conserved.
+As a consequence the total square magnitude (probability density in quantum mechanics) of the space is conserved.
 This is useful as it ensures a stable evolution of the system.

 ## Installation